 Admission to the Joint Program is highly competitive.
 In recent years, about 10-20% of applicants have been offered admission to the Joint Program.
 Most successful applicants have completed an undergraduate degree or equivalent in a basic science or engineering discipline.

-Applications are submitted online (see How to Apply and MIT-WHOI Joint Graduate Program Online Application).
-A Joint Committee made up of staff members from both institutions evaluates applications, and notification is made to the applicants by early March.
+Applications are submitted online.
+See How to Apply for instructions.
+Doctoral applications are due December 15.
+A Joint Committee made up of staff members from both institutions evaluates applications, and notification is made to the applicants by mid-March.

 Students admitted to the MIT-WHOI Joint Program are encouraged to enroll in June and reside at WHOI during their first summer.

-Joint Program students, who remain in good academic standing, are provided financial support, consisting of tuition (the 2019-2020 tuition is $71,250 per year) and a stipend (currently averaging $39,391 per year) during five years of full-time study.
+Joint Program students, who remain in good academic standing, are provided financial support, consisting of tuition and a stipend during five years of full-time study.
 The stipend rate is set by MIT each year.
 This support may come from a Graduate Research Assistantship that is an integral part of a research project, or it may come from a variety of fellowships to which applicants may apply before coming to the Joint Program.